hpi-swa-teaching/AnimationsEditor/README.md

 Your morph should have been added to the property inspector.
 The property inspector provides you up to five properties to animate, depending on the type of morph you added.

 ![add-morph](https://i.vgy.me/6wXBL7.gif)
+Animation3_add

+### Activate Property

+In order to add keyframes to a certain property you click on the property and press *Activate Property*.
+When you wan’t to deactivate it you can do so afterwards and all your keyframes for this property are deleted.

+Animation4_activate

 ### Supported animations